This section contains information that may be useful to you before you arrive to study in September.

 UKVI aims to process all visa applications submitted in the UK within eight weeks.
 You should not make plans to travel overseas during this time.

-If you are refused a visa, you should contact [email protected] as soon as possible, with full details of the reasons for refusal and a copy of the letter from the Entry Clearance Officer.
+If you are refused a visa, you should contact email@example.com immediately, with full details of the reasons for refusal and a copy of the letter from the Entry Clearance Officer.

 In most cases (unless UKVI has made a mistake) you will need to make another application (and pay the fee and healthcare surcharge again) and make certain that you have addressed the problems which led to your first application being refused.
 Trinity Laban reserves the right to not issue a further CAS number unless we are satisfied that the problem has been addressed and that a subsequent application is likely to be successful.

 You can find more information in the UKVI’s policy guidance for Tier 4 applications on the UKVI website.
 As the policy guidance can be complicated to understand, you may find the UK Council for International Student Affairs (UKCISA) website a helpful source of information.

 Student Services can provide sensitive, honest and constructive advice on managing your budget and other money matters such as tips on increasing your income and reducing your expenses.
 Student Services have a limited number of hardship funds students can apply to once they have enrolled, more information will be provided after enrolment.
 Please note Trinity Laban hardship bursaries cover unexpected financial hardship and cannot make up for large gaps in your financial resources.
 For more information about hardship funds and how to apply, you can contact one of the student advisers.

 The cost of living in the London can range from £260 – £380 per week.